ward/halendar/README.md

 * Haskell
 * Cabal
-* Snap Framework (installed through cabal)
 * SQLite 3
 * Library requirements are handled in the `*.cabal` file

 ## Installation

 Halendar uses Haskell (duh) and as such we rely on `cabal`.
 So start off by making sure you've got that installed.
-Next, use `cabal install snap` to install the [Snap framework](http://snapframework.com/).
-Note that this can take a while.

 Now, while being in the project folder, issue `cabal install`.
-This will create an executable in the following folder (on linux anyway): `$HOME/.cabal/bin/`.
-Add that to your path with `PATH=$PATH:$HOME/.cabal/bin/` for ease of use.
+This will start downloading and compiling a *big* amount of packages.
+Feel free to do [something](http://xkcd.com/303/) else while you wait.
+It will also create an executable in the following folder (on linux anyway): `$HOME/.cabal/bin/`.
+Add that to your path with `PATH=$PATH:$HOME/.cabal/bin/`.
 Finally, issue `halendar` to start running Halendar.

+Caveat: from my (limited) experience, `cabal` is pretty horrible with properly managing all the dependencies of different projects.
+If you don't care about what packages you already had installed and you are having issues with running `cabal install`, see if removing `~/.cabal/` and `~/.ghc/` before trying it helps you any further.

 Tables in the SQLite database will automatically be created when first run.
-If using this in production, be sure to disable SQL query tracing in `/snaplets/sqlite-simple/devel.cfg`.
+If using this in production (why are you doing this?!), be sure to disable SQL query tracing in `/snaplets/sqlite-simple/devel.cfg`.

 ## Understanding the code